mmerabet42/ft_lexiq/README.md

 In this part i will explain how the `ft_regex` function can be used to literally parse anything, by combining two major concepts; Nested capturing groups and recursive rules.

 Our goal will be to create a rule that can parse any json file.
-And by parsing i literally mean parsing, understand the extraction of each part of the json file in a structured way, with only one `ft_regex` call.
+And by parsing i literally mean parsing.
+Understand the extraction of each part of the json file in a structured way, with only one `ft_regex` call.

 #### Capturing groups

-Before getting into the real stuff, let us see first how capturing groups works behind the scenes.
+Before getting into the real stuff, let's see first how capturing groups works behind the scenes.

 When the engine sees a capturing group `?[blabla@G]` it pushes it into a list of `t_regex_group` structures defined as
 ```C